anderjason/partialquery/README.md

 ### Supported SQL

-ComposableQuery doesn't parse or evaluate the SQL text, so you can use any query syntax you like.
-It's up to you to ensure that the SQL text is valid for the database engine you're using.
+ComposableQuery doesn't validate SQL syntax, so you can use any SQL that is compatible with your database engine.
+Ensure your SQL is valid for the engine you are using.

 ### Supported parameter types